On the trail of BBC1 crime drama The Coroner in South Devon

 Never has there been so much life in a place whose on-screen persona is all about death.
 We’re in Dartmouth and it’s peak tourist season in the town that doubles as Lighthaven in The Coroner.

-The hit daytime show returns to BBC1 next week, starring Claire Goose as single mum Jane Kennedy, who returns to her hometown to investigate murders alongside childhood sweetheart Detective Sergeant Davey Higgins.
+The hit daytime show stars Claire Goose as single mum Jane Kennedy who returns to her hometown to investigate murders alongside childhood sweetheart Detective Sergeant Davey Higgins.

 Producer Sandra MacIver says series two has even more "wow factor" than before: more action, more stunts, but still the usual mix of intrigue, humour and chemistry between Kennedy and Higgins.